Through the Blue

 Last updated 15 June 2024

-Entrypoint to Evia, Chalkida connects Greece’s second largest island to the mainland via two bridges on the island’s center.
+Gateway to Evia, Chalkida connects Greece’s second largest island to the mainland by two bridges on the island’s center.
 With its ease of access, why isn’t it more popular than it is?

 Without the obviously breathtaking to draw souvenir-seeking crowds, it’s easily overlooked.
-And while I wouldn’t suggest it for first visits to Greece, it’s a good day trip destination if you’re spending some time in Athens, or stopping over on a longer summer itinerary (travel further north to Mandoudi port and summer ferries will take you to the Sporades).
+And while I wouldn’t suggest it for first visits to Greece, it can be a good day trip destination from Athens, or as a stopover on your way north to Mandoudi port to catch a summer ferry to the Sporades.

 Here are five favourite haunts and activities with the kids in Chalkida: